 CraftNOW Create – Summer Camp Edition!

-Together with Philadelphia’s Department of Parks and Recreation, CraftNOW Create is expanding to their summer camps.
-Thanks to this collaborative, CraftNOW is bringing the wonder and imagination of the craft studio into Philadelphia neighborhood rec centers.
+Together with Philadelphia’s Department of Parks and Recreation, CraftNOW Create brings the wonder and imagination of the craft studio into every Philadelphia neighborhood.

-Our partner organizations are coordinating their efforts to ensure we can offer an in-person craft workshop at all of the 120 summer camps across the city.
-This program will deliver approximately 6,000 hours of craft instruction and reach up to 3,000 campers!
+Our partner organizations are coordinating their efforts to ensure we can offer an in-person craft workshop at all of Parks and Recreation’s 120 summer camps across the city.
+This program will deliver approximately 10,000 hours of craft instruction and reach up to 5,000 campers!

 In addition, the Philadelphia Museum of Art will be providing take-home kits with art supplies and free passes to the museum for each student and up to five more members of their family.

 Take a look at the listings below and get inspired to do your own summer craft activities.

 To learn more about participating in our immersive gap week camps, please visit craftnowphila.org/gap-week-2022/